Ada-Apprenticeships/PRG1-debugging-workshop-py/find-closing-parenthesis/readme.md

 - The function should return the correct index of the matching closing parenthesis.
 - It should handle nested parentheses correctly.
-- If the `open_pos` doesn't point to an opening parenthesis, it should return -1.
+- If the `n` doesn't point to an opening parenthesis, it should return -1.
 - If there's no matching closing parenthesis, it should return -1.
 - The function should ignore any characters that are not parentheses.